February 12th 1955, Lundy

 But the boy took nothing more but a simple ring, not even seeming of much worth.

-Without breaking much more sweat or bothering to even close the safe, he head back for the window.
+Without breaking much more sweat or bothering to even close the safe, the masked person head back for the window.

 "Hn?"
 The boy turned his head to Tezuka.
 "Are you after all planning on stopping me," he glanced at the camera, ", Reporter-san?”